Toothbrush moustache: Post–World War II

 In 2014, a photograph of Israeli Prime Minister Benjamin Netanyahu and German Chancellor Angela Merkel provoked online amusement due to the former's pointing finger casting a Hitleresque shadow onto the latter's face.
 Late that year, Southern All Stars frontman Keisuke Kuwata briefly sported a toothbrush moustache during a televised performance, prompting online speculation as to the reason.
 In 2025, far-right conspiracy theorist Alex Jones flaunted the style while arguing that Democrats are both far too quick to call others Nazis and also are Nazis.
-Later that same year, while discussing a purported 1954 photograph of Hitler in Colombia, podcaster Joe Rogan suggested that it was incredulous that anyone with knowledge of WWII would don the moustache.
+Later that same year, while discussing a purported 1954 photograph of Hitler in Colombia, podcaster Joe Rogan suggested that it was incredulous that anyone would don the moustache after WWII.

-Into the 21st century, the moustache remained a poignant symbol of satire and protest, maligning people in power perceived to be acting like Hitler.
+Into the 21st century, the moustache remained a symbol of satire and protest, maligning people in power perceived to be acting like Hitler.
+It is also commonly used to allude to Hitler without referencing him by name or to mock him, e.g. in a 2015 book by comedian Nick Offerman and the 2020 drama film Mank.
+In 2026, a Slovenian magazine depicted Donald Trump with crude oil dripping from his nose, referencing the administration's intervention in Venezuela.

 The style remains legal in Germany, despite the country's general ban on Nazi symbols.
 Some facial-hair-themed websites attempted to reclaim it as acceptable to wear again—especially variations diverging from the strictly rectangular version made famous by Hitler—emphasizing that some notable individuals have worn it.
 Nevertheless, the toothbrush continued to be widely derided as eliciting the association with Hitler.
 (Note: A participant in the January 6 U.S. Capitol attack had a toothbrush; in 2021, tech company Amazon changed its app logo following complaints that part of the design—meant to look like tape on a box—resembled a Hitler moustache.
 In 2022, professional wrestler Nash Carter was fired after a photo surfaced of him wearing a toothbrush and performing a Nazi salute.)
 (Note: In an episode of the 2023 Scooby-Doo spin-off Velma, rain causes one of Fred's fake eyelashes to swim under his nose in a series of events making him resemble the Nazi dictator.)